Building a Clear View of Your Customers

 This level of efficient, personalized financial information benefits both businesses and their customers.
 Uwe Stuhldreier, an executive at Germany’s largest digital direct insurer HUK24 explains that a personalized, digital approach “enables quicker and simpler interaction and ensures each customer gets the most suitable product in line with his or her individual situation.”
 This more direct targeting helps to increase conversion rates and can reduce the costs of prolonged customer outreach.

-Customer insights – Healthcare and Social Welfare
+Customer Insights – Healthcare and Social Welfare

 Customer insights have big benefits for healthcare and wellness, both for individuals and for the organizations that provide service.
 Hospitals that have patient data scattered across multiple IT systems — from demographic and census data, to call logs and appointments — would not only find it difficult for different teams to coordinate from the data sets, but they could also potentially be at risk of Health Insurance Portability and Accountability Act (HIPAA) violations.
 Implementing a scalable and flexible customer insights architecture would allow for the development of patient profiles that could be utilized by both care teams and marketing while bolstering privacy and security to stay compliant with HIPAA.

-NPOs and social welfare organizations could also find an advantage in shifting towards a digital fundraising architecture.
+NPOs and social welfare organizations could also find an advantage in shifting toward a digital fundraising architecture.
 By creating more defined and dynamic data segments of donors, organizations could launch micro-campaigns that would reach out to specific donors and reflect interests that resonated with them.
 Fundraising would be more effective and efficient as donations could now be auto-imported into financial accounts directly.
 This would allow faster feedback for donors and increase engagement.

 Whether you’re servicing individual consumers or larger corporations as customers, you need to understand where your customer data is coming from and how it is collected and managed.
 You also need to plan how to use the data, ensure it is secure and available, and identify how different departments can interact and utilize the data.
 It’s a big undertaking, and not every business has the tools to start.